Synchronous Observer Design for Inertial Navigation Systems with Almost-Global Convergence: Observer Design

 Then, for a given collection of sensors, we wish to find correction terms $(\Delta, \Gamma)$ for which the right hand side of \eqref{eq:lyapunov_derivative} is less or equal to zero.
 This is an algebraic problem and is typically solved by exploiting the full sensor suite in a single, highly coupled design process.
 The resulting correction terms can only be applied if all the sensors are available.
-In contrast to this approach, we show that we can design separate ``modular'' correction terms for each sensor, each of which ensures non-increase of $\Lyap$, but none of which by themselves ensure convergence of $\Lyap$.
-We show that by designing each of these terms correctly and exploiting synchrony, they may be added together to ensure decrease of $\Lyap$, and lead to almost-global asymptotic and local exponential stability of the system.
-As a result, any one of the sensors can be plugged in or taken out at any time without compromising the stability or robustness of the observer design, although sufficient sensors to ensure observability are required to obtain full convergence of $\Lyap$.
+In contrast to this approach, we show that we can design separate ``modular'' correction terms for each sensor, each of which ensures non-increase of $\Lyap$, but none of which by themselves ensure convergence of $\Lyap$. \changeVersionTwo{We show that by designing each of these terms correctly and exploiting synchrony, they may be added together to ensure the decrease of $\Lyap$, and lead to almost-global asymptotic and local exponential stability of the system.
+As a result, any sensor can be plugged in or taken out at any time without compromising the stability or robustness of the observer design, although a minimal sensor suite is required to ensure observability and achieve full convergence of $\Lyap$ (see Section \ref{sec:full_observer_designs}).}